 Unlike traditional group plans (also called "defined benefit" plans), the HRA approach (also called a "defined contribution" plan) gives employers significant budget control and flexibility in design.
 Employers can set the reimbursement limits and determine who is eligible to participate as long as employees are treated fairly.

-What are the requirements for an Individual Coverage HRA?
+What are the Individual Coverage HRA requirements?

 - The design of the HRA does not intentionally or unintentionally discriminated (to prevent risk shifting)